Allow assigned_to field configuration on Issue creation by email

 In this case using <firstname.lastname@example.org> as the incoming e-mail, I just don't know how Redmine could make this distinction.

 Another option would be to make allow-override accept the assigned_to: as an option, and the assigner users could be set on the e-mail body.

-#7 Updated by Eric Davis about 10 years ago
+Updated by Eric Davis over 13 years ago

 - Status changed from New to Closed